All new cars to be zero-emission from 2035: consultation on EV transition open

 It was part of a package aiming to increase access to electric cars and promote ‘a green economic recovery’.

-However, Last September, the then Conservative prime minister, Rishi Sunak, postponed the deadline from 2030 to 2035 saying the original ban would: “impose unacceptable costs on hard-pressed British families”, and that the government could “adopt a more pragmatic, proportionate and realistic approach to meeting net zero which eases the burden on working people”.
+However, in September 2023, the then Conservative prime minister, Rishi Sunak, postponed the deadline from 2030 to 2035 saying the original ban would: “impose unacceptable costs on hard-pressed British families”, and that the government could “adopt a more pragmatic, proportionate and realistic approach to meeting net zero which eases the burden on working people”.

 The reinstatement of the 2030 ban on the sale of new petrol and diesel cars was a Labour commitment in its 2024 General Election manifesto.